CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Authentication and user management: Which types of user management and user authentication should be used?
 Are users only managed locally or should a central administration system be used?
 Should the IT systems access a central, network-based authentication service or is only a local authentication required?
 * User and group concept: Based on the institution-wide user, rights and role concept, appropriate rules must be created for the clients (see ORP.4 Identity and Permission Management).
 * Administration: How should the IT systems be administered?
 Are all settings made locally or are the clients integrated in a central administration and configuration management?
 * Partition and file system layout: In the planning phase, a first estimate of the required disk space should be made.
-For ease of administration and maintenance, it is recommended that as far as possible the operating system (system programs and configuration), application programs and data (for example, database server and data) and, if appropriate, user data be separated.
+For ease of administration and maintenance, it is recommended that as far as possible the operating system (system programs and configuration), application programs and data (for example, database server and data) and, if applicable, user data be separated.
 Different operating systems offer different mechanisms (partitioning into drives under Windows, mount points under Unix).
 Often it may be useful to save certain data even on its own hard disk or on its own hard disk system.
 This allows, for example, for a new installation or an update of the IT system, the data on the other partitions without copying to take over.
 In the planning phase, the planned division of the partitions and their size should be documented.

 * If confidentiality data is stored on the clients, the use of encrypted file systems is strongly recommended (see also SYS.2.1.M25 Client Encryption).
 Not necessarily all file systems need to be encrypted, but it will often be sufficient to provide encryption for the part of the file system on which the data itself is stored as well as for the part in which the data can be cached (paging file / file). partition or temporary directories).
 It must be ensured in all variants that no key material is saved in plain text, as this undermines the protection.
 This is facilitated by proper planning of the partition and file system layout.